Download The Guide

 Need to estimate your shipping duties & taxes?
 Our calculator can give you an idea of what to expect.Try It Now

-To ensure a smooth shipping experience, it’s best to ask yourself the following before you start shipping internationally.
+To ensure a smooth shipping experience, it's best to know the following before you start shipping internationally.

-What is the duties and taxes amount for your shipment?
 Every country has a tax threshold, which is the amount where a person begins paying taxes on an item.
-Duties and taxes may not apply to every international shipment, so it’s best to research the tax thresholds for each country you want to ship.
+Custom duty may not apply to every international shipment, so it's best to research the tax thresholds for each country you want to ship.

-You can also use our duties and taxes calculator to get a quick estimate.
+You can also use our import duty calculator to get a quick estimate.

-What are your other options for handling duties and taxes?
-If you don’t have a customs broker, Easyship can help.
+If you don't have a customs broker, Easyship can help.
 When you create a shipment, our platform automatically calculates duties and taxes for international shipments.
-Our Rates at Checkout plugin displays the duties and taxes amount at your store checkout so customers know exactly how much their shipment costs.
+Our Rates at Checkout plugin displays the import tax amount at your store checkout so customers know exactly how much their shipment costs.

 By not being clear on how much will be paid and who will pay for it, you run the risk of: